nagilum/swipe/README.md

 # Swipe

-Simple library to enable swipe on webpages without the use of additional libraries like jQuery.
+Simple Javascript library to enable swipe on webpages without the use of additional libraries like jQuery.
 It can track multiple elements and multiple finger touches.

 ## Usage